-Edited by Giovanni da Col
+Edited by Jacob Copeman and Giovanni da Col

 Fakes, forgery, counterfeits, hoaxes, frauds, knock-offs—such terms speak, ostensibly, to the inverse of truth or the obverse of authenticity and sincerity.
 Do all cultures equally spend an incredible amount of energy and labor on detecting differences between the phony and the genuine?
 What does the modern human obsession with fabrications and frauds tell us about ourselves?
 And what can anthropology tell us about this obsession?

 This timely book is the product of the first Annual Debate of Anthropological Keywords, a collaborative project between Hau, the American Ethnological Society, and L’Homme, held each year at the American Anthropological Association meetings.
 The aim of the debate is to reflect critically on keywords and terms that play a pivotal and timely role in discussions of different cultures and societies, and of the relations between them.
-This volume brings together leading thinkers to interrogate the concept of fake cross-culturally, including insightful contributions by Giovanni da Col, Jacob Copeman, Veena Das, John Jackson Jr., Graham Jones, Carlo Severi, Neil Thin, and Alexei Yurchak.
+This volume brings together leading thinkers to interrogate the concept of fake cross-culturally, including insightful contributions by Jacob Copeman, Giovanni da Col, Veena Das, John Jackson Jr., Graham Jones, Carlo Severi, Neil Thin, and Alexei Yurchak.

 Jacob Copeman is a Senior Lecturer in Social Anthropology at the University of Edinburgh.
 He is coauthor, with Dwaipayan Banerjee, of Hematologies: The Political Life of Blood in India (Cornell University Press, 2019).